 By 1961, I was divorced.
-Yahoo! hallelujah!: Louise is talking about her divorce from her first husband, Rex Seger, the father of her son, David, and daughter, Donna.
+Yahoo! hallelujah!
+Louise is talking about her divorce from her first husband, Rex Seger, the father of her son, David, and daughter, Donna.
 She would later marry two more times, remaining with her third husband, Ed Zurbuchen, until her death.

-KIKK: a Houston radio station described on pp. 20-22 of this glossary
+KIKK: a Houston radio station described on pp. 20-22 of this glossary.

-[local station]: I'd use KPIG here if I were you http://www.kpig.com.
+[local station]: My vote is to use KPIG here.
 It has broadcast out of Freedom, California, near Watsonville, since 1988.
 It's known worldwide for its unconventional programming and iconic logo, pictured below.